bokeh/bokeh/sphinx/README.txt

 Requirements
 ============

 Sphinx must be installed.
 Additionally, we use the Sphinx bootstrap theme:

     $ pip install sphinx-bootstrap-theme
     $ pip install sphinxcontrib-napoleon
+    $ pip install sphinxcontrib-httpdomain

 To build the gallery, ggplot and seaborn are also needed: